Top 10 Spring Boot Features Every Developer Should Know

 For example:

-These starters simplify the process of adding dependencies and ensure compatibility between libraries.
+starters simplify the process of adding dependent libraries.
+It also ensure compatibility between various libraries/frameworks.

 4. Spring Boot Actuator

-The Actuator module provides production-ready features like monitoring, metrics, and health checks for your application.
-Key features include:
+Actuator module is like a internal metrics notifier.
+It actually provides production-ready features like monitoring, metrics, and health checks for your application.

 Example Usage: Add Actuator to your pom.xml: